ibm-cloud-docs/transit-gateway/deleting-gateway.md

 {: help}
 {: support}

-## Deleting a transit gateway using the UI
+## Deleting a transit gateway in the UI
 {: #delete-gateway-ui}
 {: ui}